 Founded in 1920, the Marché Raspail single handedly earns Boulevard Raspail, in the 6th arrondissement, a spot on this best food streets in Paris list.
 During my first extended stay in Paris, I lived just a few blocks away and relished shopping in this market.

 Between Rue de Rennes and Rue du Cherche-Midi, you’ll find approximately 150 stalls on Tuesday and Friday mornings, and 50 for the 100% organic market on Sundays.

 The produce comes straight from local farms, so you’ll see what’s in season.
 I could not get enough of the fresh figs on my last trip; truly the best I’ve ever had!

-You can find everything you’ll need for a picnic, with lots of cheese and charcuterie stalls.
+You can find everything you’ll need for a romantic picnic, with lots of cheese and charcuterie stalls.
 Select a few delectables and head to the nearby Luxembourg Gardens where you can sit among pretty flowers or by a lovely fountain and eat like a Parisian.